Las Piñas Church

-The parish falls under the jurisdiction of the Roman Catholic Diocese of Parañaque.
-The parish priest is Rev. Msgr.
-Roberto A. Olaguer, P.C. since July 11, 2020.
+The parish is under the jurisdiction of the Diocese of Parañaque.
+The parish priest has been Roberto A. Olaguer since July 11, 2020.

 History

 Establishment

 On November 5, 1795, the Archbishop of Manila assigned Las Piñas, then a small town of farmers and fishermen, to the Augustinian Recollects to establish a new church.
-Fray Diego Cera de la Virgen del Carmen, a native of Spain, traveled from Mabalacat, Pampanga province and arrived on the town on the day after Christmas of 1795.
+Diego Cera de la Virgen del Carmen, a native of Spain, traveled from Mabalacat, Pampanga province and arrived on the town on the day after Christmas of 1795.
 Soon after, he started building the church made from adobe (volcanic) stones in the Earthquake Baroque architectural style.

-The new parish priest was a very gifted man.
+The new parish priest was a gifted man.
 He was a natural scientist, chemist, architect, community leader, as well as organist and organ builder.
 He also built the organs for the Manila Cathedral and San Nicolas de Tolentino Church, the main Augustinian church in the old walled city of Manila.
 In 1816, when the stone church was almost complete, he started building the organ made of bamboo and completed the instrument in 1824.

-Fray Diego Cera served as the parish priest of Las Piñas till May 15, 1832, when he could no longer perform his duties due to severe illness.
+Diego Cera served as the parish priest of Las Piñas till May 15, 1832, when he could no longer perform his duties due to severe illness.
 He died on June 24, 1832, in Manila.

-Architectural History of Las Piñas Church
+Architectural history of Las Piñas Church

 Initial construction

 During that period, Las Piñas was a third class municipality.
 The natives were mostly salt bed tenders, fishermen, farmers, laborers, embroiderers, and others engaged in small businesses.
-Despite the condition of the parish, Fr.
-Cera set a goal to construct a temporary chapel and convent near the seashore made out of nipa and bamboo.
-The inhabitants, which were only 1200 before, saw his dedication and in return helped him in construction by means of manual labor or donating construction materials.
+Despite the condition of the parish, Cera set a goal to construct a temporary chapel and convent near the seashore made out of nipa and bamboo.
+The inhabitants, which were only 1,200 before, saw his dedication and in return helped him in construction by means of manual labor or donating construction materials.

 Evolution of architecture style

-From perishable materials, the natives, together with Fr.
-Cera, aspired of establishing a stone church.
+From perishable materials, the natives, together with Cera, aspired of establishing a stone church.
 It will serve as the inhabitant's protection from outsiders and natural calamities.
-In 1797, Fr.
-Cera bought the present site of the church for only one hundred and fifty pesos.
+In 1797, Cera bought the present site of the church for only one hundred and fifty pesos.
 There was an existing house standing at that period, which belonged to the Recollect estate.

 He initiated and drew architectural plans for the stone church.
 While the foundations were being laid, big store rooms were built to keep construction materials.
-After three years, Fr.
-Cera requested for polistas or townspeople to render the construction of the church.
+After three years, Cera requested for polistas or townspeople to render the construction of the church.
 The request was granted and they were only given free food, equivalent to their compensation.
-In 1813, religious activities were held temporarily at the old chapel. in 1816, the church's roof was completed and painting of walls began.
+In 1813, religious activities were held temporarily at the old chapel.
+In 1816, the church's roof was completed and painting of walls began.
 With the cooperation of all 300 families in the city, the stone church was finished in 1819.
-It resembles solemn simplicity - truly an Earthquake Baroque architectural style.
+It resembles solemn simplicity – truly an Earthquake Baroque architectural style.